Modular equalities for complex reflection arrangements: Multinets and jump loci

 \subsection{Proof of Theorem \ref{thm:a}}

 We may suppose that $\rank (\A) \geq 3$, since otherwise the conclusion is known (see \cite[p.
 773]{MP}).
-By \eqref{eq:bound} and Theorem \ref{thm:b}, $e_p(\A)=\beta_p (\A)$, when $\A$ is not $\A(G_{25})$ or one of the arrangements listed in Theorem \ref{thm:b}(\ref{b3}).
+By the modular bound \eqref{eq:bound} and Theorem \ref{thm:b}, $e_p(\A)=\beta_p (\A)$, when $\A$ is not $\A(G_{25})$ or one of the arrangements listed in Theorem \ref{thm:b}(\ref{b3}).
 Moreover, we have to verify the conclusion only for $p=2$ (in case $\A(G_{25})$) or for $p=3$ (in the remaining cases).